stanley-gu/standardsCh/chapter.md

 computational setting.
 Without this information on the original simulations in the model context were performed, reproducibility of the model results is still questionable.
-Thus, the Minimum Information About a Simulation Experiment (MIASE) guidelines describe the minimal set of information that a model description must provide regarding the implementation of its simulation [@waltemath2011minimum].
+Thus, the Minimum Information About a Simulation Experiment (MIASE) guidelines [@waltemath2011minimum] describe the minimal set of information that a model description must provide regarding the implementation of its simulation.
 This includes the list of models that were used, any modifications that were made, simulation procedures that were applied, and how the raw numerical results were processed to produce the final output.